 191st Congregation (2014)

-HKU confers an honorary degree upon Professor Shinya Yamanaka
+HKU confers Honorary Degrees upon Professor Shinya Yamanaka at the 191st Congregation

 October 18, 2014